Quintom fields from chiral K-essence cosmology: Introduction

-In this work we present an analysis of a chiral cosmological scenario from the perspective of the K-essence formalism (following the scheme presented in \cite{Socorro:2014ama}).
-In this prescription, scalar fields interact within the kinetic and potential sectors.
-We consider a Friedmann-Robertson-Lama$\hat{\i}$tre-Walker(FRLW) universe coupled minimally to two quintom fields: a quintessence and a phantom.
+In this work, we present an analysis of a chiral cosmological scenario from the perspective of K-essence formalism (following the scheme presented in~\cite{Socorro:2014ama}).
+In~this prescription, scalar fields interact within the kinetic and potential sectors.
+We consider a Friedmann--Robertson--Lama\^{\i}tre--Walker (FRLW) universe coupled minimally to two quintom fields: a quintessence and a phantom.
 We examine a classical cosmological framework, where exact solutions are obtained.
-In fact, some of them may indicate that the cosmological singularity is resolved via a big-bounce.
-Moreover , we show that the phantom line is crossed.
-At last, for the quantum counterpart the Wheeler-DeWitt equation is computed including the factor ordering parameter, and analytical solutions are presented employing the same relevant constant that appear in the classical scheme, and the probability density of the wave function present a damped behavior when the scale factor is increasing, how it is desirable in this quantum scheme.
+In~fact, some of them may indicate that the cosmological singularity is resolved via a ``big-bounce''.
+Moreover, we show that the phantom line is crossed.
+Lastly, for~the quantum counterpart, the Wheeler--DeWitt (WDW) equation is obtained, where the factor-ordering problem takes into account the introduction of the parameter $\rm Q$, and analytical solutions are presented employing the same relevant cases that appear in the classical scheme.
+We show that the probability density is in fact damped as the scale factor and the scalar fields~evolve.

 The paper is laid out as follows.
-Section~\ref{section2} is devoted to the analysis of the classical multi-scalar field cosmological model and analytical solutions are obtained considering different cases.
-In Section \ref{section3} the quantum counterpart is addressed, in this formalism different cases are analyzed and their corresponding solutions are presented.
-Section~\ref{section4} is devoted for the final remarks.
+Section~\ref{section2} is devoted to the analysis of the classical multi-scalar field cosmological model, and analytical solutions are obtained considering different cases.
+In~Section~\ref{section3}, the quantum counterpart is addressed; in~this formalism, different cases are analyzed and their corresponding solutions are presented.
+Section~\ref{section4} is devoted to the final~remarks.

-\section{Classical Approach}
+\section{Classical~Approach}

 We start by considering the action of the chiral cosmological model from the K-essence perspective, which reads